VictorTazoi/proaudio-web-store/README.md

 # Important!
 I do not recommend reusing this project!
-The project consists of a virtual store.
+The project consists in a virtual store.
 This brand is fictitious and was used only as an example.
 This is my first project using JavaScript, you´ll see many errors and code blocks that could be optimized.
 My real intention was learning JS, that´s why there are several lines of HTML and CSS without any comments specifying their function.